Hip Information

 How long will I be in hospital after a DAA THR?

-Usually two to four days.
+Usually one to two nights.
 If you live alone, have mobility or medical issues or suffer a complication you may require longer.
 Depending on these factors some patients may require care by a rehabilitation physician before going home.

 Will I need a wedge cushion or toilet chair after a DAA THR?